Portugal in the Reconquista: The great Almohad campaign of 1191

 A new, larger and better prepared campaign against Portugal was launched by the Almohad Caliph in April 1191.
-Alcácer do Sal was sieged and captured after its defenders surrendered in exchange for their lives.
-A Muslim garrison was then installed in the city, which was left under the command of Mohammed Ibn Sidray Ibn Wazir.
-Certain taxes from Ceuta and Seville were set aside to cover the upkeep of this castle.
+The eight major Almohad campaign against Portugal began with an attack against Alcácer do Sal, which was sieged and though an initial assault failed, it was captured with the help of fourteen trebuchets.
+A Muslim garrison was then installed in the city, which was left under the command of the Andalusi Mohammed Ibn Sidray Ibn Wazir.
+Certain taxes from Ceuta and Seville were set aside to cover the upkeep of this castle and its garrison.

 After Alcácer do Sal, Palmela, Coina and Almada were then taken.
 The Castle of Leiria was razed and the district of Coimbra was invaded.

 In the Algarve, the castle of Alvor was taken by the Almohads.
 A new siege was set upon Silves and this time the Caliph possessed four times more siege weapons than the defenders.
 The walled city was breached and the defenders withdrew to the high citadel.
-Following the authorization of the king, the Portuguese surrendered on July 25, being allowed to leave with their lives only.
+The Portuguese surrendered on July 25, being allowed to leave with their lives only and the campaign was brought to a close.

 A truce was signed between the Almohads and Portugal and the Caliph withdrew to Morocco.
 All Portuguese conquest south of the Tagus were thus lost, with the exception of the city of Évora, which resisted as an isolated enclave in Christian hands, surrounded by Muslim territory.